 Text was flattened into images or rasterized artwork.

-Use live text with embedded fonts instead of image text blocks.
+Use live text with embedded fonts instead of image-based text.

 "Decorative glyphs may not print as expected."

-Ornamental symbols come from unsupported or partial glyph sets.
+Ornamental symbols come from an unsupported or partial glyph set.

-Replace with supported symbols and verify at full-page zoom.
+Replace them with supported symbols and check again at full zoom.

 Publish Checklist